+The NSTR Indication Bitmap Present subfield indicates the presence of the NSTR Indication Bitmap subfield in the STA Info field and is set to 1 if the NSTR Indication Bitmap subfield is present in the STA Info field; otherwise set to 0.

 The STA Info field consists of (#10568)fields whose presence is indicated by the subfields of the STA Control field.
 The subfields in the STA Info field appear in the same order as their corresponding presence sub- field in the STA Control field.

 (#10568)The format of the STA Info field is defined in Figure 9-1002y (STA Info field format for the Reconfiguration Multi-Link element(#10568)).